lariellen67/my-pokemon/README.md

 - Favorites Page, case when there's pokemons favorited.
   ![Screenshot](/src/assets/screenshot4.png)

+- Surprise Page, well you have to run this project to find out what's in there .

 ## :rocket: Technologies & Tools

 This project was developed with the following technologies & tools: